 - All information that is conveyed with color should also be available without color.

-- Choose colors that can be distinguished by colorblind users.
-Use Vischeck to see how pages appear to colorblind users.
+- Choose colors distinguishable by colorblind users.
+Vischeck, an online tool, lets you see how your pages and images appear to colorblind users.

-- Don't use background images that blend in with overlaid text because this makes a Web page harder to read for users with low vision.
+- Background images that blend in with overlaid text makes a Web page harder to read for users with low vision.

 Graphics and Multimedia

-- Use an ALT tag to provide a text description of all non-text items.
+- Use an ALT tag to provide a text description of all non-text items like images.
 Non-text items cannot be read by screen readers.

-- If a table is used for layout of a Web page, the table should make sense when linearized.
-This means that table cells can be read by a screen reader in the order they appear in the HTML source code.
-This is not necessarily the order in which the text is laid out on the screen.
+- The table data should make sense when "linearized," or read from left to right, top to bottom.
+This way, table cells are read by a screen reader in the order they appear in the HTML source code.

-- Provide row and column headers on data tables using the TH tag
+- Provide row and column headers using proper tags rather than font formatting.

 - Electronic forms completed online should allow people using assistive technology to access the information, field elements and functionality required for completion and submission of the form, including all directions and cues.